FranciscoAzevedo/FranciscoAzevedo.github.io/_pages/about.md

 <img src="{{ site.baseurl }}/assets/img/projeto.png" alt="projeto" width="300" height="300" />
 <br>

-This site is mostly a deposit of my **personal** experiences but it also serves as a **research** profile.
+This site is a deposit of **personal** experiences but it also serves as a **research** profile.
 I write both in english and portuguese depending on the topic.

 <br>